Eli1771/resources_for_ventures/test/spec.md

 -Include option to hide/show completed assignments -Set basic layouts for mobile
--Use partials to format view pages with course-level themes
+-Use partials to format view pages with course-level themes -Teachers shouldn't be able to mark students' assignments as viewed

 Requirements